 Will you want to learn swimming from someone who cannot swim or learn driving from someone who does not have a driving license?
 The response might be obvious but we can be easily confused by those who know and those who simply have lots of opinions about a subject.

 Many are led to believe that they have learnt a lot because they know so much details about a particular topic.
 This confusion is often made worse by the vast amount of information that can be found on the web.
 Anyone can be an “expert”.
+Just look at how many influencers have become experts overnight and strategically use this confusion to spread untruths.

 9. Addiction to novelty

 Are you one of those who moves quickly towards things that are novel or new?
 Are you easily bored by doing the same thing again and again?
 It has been researched and observed that the road to mastery on a particular skill or competency often includes seasons of plateau.
-The grind to practice something over and over again creates grit and patience and ultimately mastery.
+The grind to practice something over and over again creates grit and patience and ultimately lead to mastery.
 The one who moves on too quickly out of boredom misses the boat.

 You might want to notice if you move on quickly from one thing to another.
 While there is seemingly nothing wrong with this practice, it does create a learning habit that might potentially stop you from experiencing deep personal transformation.